reesea/Environmental-Performance-Indicator-/README.md

 # epi

 This repository is a exploration of the Environmental Performance Index.
-The file contains R code to load the dataset and plot the data.
+The file epi.R contains R code to load the dataset 2016-epi.xlsx and plot the data.